Rebuilding the Foundations

 Christian-History.org does not receive any personally identifiable information from the search bar below.

 During my first ten years as a Christian I attended the Assembly of God, the Church of God in Christ, an Open Bible Church, two different Baptist churches and some independent churches, usually charismatic.
-Every one of those churches tried to drive home to me that works have nothing to do with eternal life.
+All but the Church of God in Christ tried to drive home to me that works have nothing to do with eternal life.

 Their efforts failed because one passage was eating away at me:

 [God] will pay back to everyone according to their works: to those who by patience in well-doing seek for glory, honor, and incorruptibility, [he will repay] eternal life.
 (Rom.
 2:6-7, brackets mine)

 When I asked about this passage in Romans, I was told that it was hypothetical.
 "If" we had the power to do good works, then we would be able to obtain eternal life by patience in well-doing (NIV: "persistence in doing good").
 While no one would dare use these actual words, what they conveyed to me was "since no one can do good works, Romans 2:6 can safely be ignored."